e271828e/Flight.jl/docs/notes/design/framework_spec.md

 <a id="g-input-epoch"></a>**input epoch** — a maximal span of constant `u`, delimited by the frame-top
 drains ([§9.4][s9-4]).
 Within an epoch a guard changes only through the trajectory; at a seam it can jump without crossing.
-Hence the **θ = 0 validation**: the first act of a triggered localization is a probe at `xₙ` under the frame's own `u`, whose `σ₀` both supplies the left bracket value and tells a *trajectory-caused* edge (root-find) from an *epoch-caused* one (no in-frame crossing exists — discard the localization and let the event fire in the boundary's ordinary iteration, no budget, no warning) ([§8.4][s8-4]).
+Hence the **θ = 0 validation**: the first act of a triggered localization is a trial evaluation at `xₙ` under the frame's own `u`, whose `σ₀` both supplies the left bracket value and tells a *trajectory-caused* edge (root-find) from an *epoch-caused* one (no in-frame crossing exists — discard the localization and let the event fire in the boundary's ordinary iteration, no budget, no warning) ([§8.4][s8-4]).

 <a id="g-interpolant"></a>**interpolant** — the lazily built cubic Hermite continuous extension over the
-last completed step, from which localization probes read the states they sweep;
+last completed step, from which localization trial evaluations read the states they sweep;
 built only after the θ = 0 validation confirms an in-frame crossing, and invalidated at `t*`, where the handlers have made it a lie ([§8.4][s8-4]).

 <a id="g-localized"></a>**localized** — the detection policy a sign-form guard declares: the crossing
 instant is
-bracketed by derivative-free root-finding over probe sweeps of interpolated states, to a bracket narrower than `localization_tol · h` (a deployment keyword, default `1e-6`).
+bracketed by derivative-free root-finding over trial sweeps of interpolated states, to a bracket narrower than `localization_tol · h` (a deployment keyword, default `1e-6`).
 Only the sign form can declare it — the `Bool` form offers no root to bracket — and it runs